luisjg/immersive/readme.md

 ## About META<span style="color:#d00d2d;">+</span>LAB IMMERSIVE

-The META<span style="color:#d00d2d;">+</span>LAB IMMERSIVE is a 2 week bootcamp with the aim of teaching participants the basics of web development.
+The META<span style="color:#d00d2d;">+</span>LAB IMMERSIVE is a 2 week boot-camp with the aim of teaching participants the basics of web development.
 It is composed of 3 tracks: Front End which includes UI/UX, Back End with an emphasis on Laravel, and Operations with an accredited AWS Solutions Architect lecturer.

 ## Learning Laravel